Localization of triangulated categories with respect to extension-closed subcategories: Relation to cohomological functors

-\begin{example}\cite[Thm.
-5.1]{BM13b} Let $k$ be a field.
-Assume that $\C$ is a $k$-linear $\Hom$-finite Krull-Schmidt triangulated category equipped with a Serre functor and $\U$ is a contravariantly finite rigid subcategory of $\C$, i.e., $\C(\U,\U[1])=0$.
-Then, the cohomological functor $\C(\U,-):\C\to\mod\U$ is factored as follows:
+As a generalized setup of the above, we consider a contravariantly finite and rigid subcategory $\X\subseteq\C$ which is closed under taking direct summands.
+Let $k$ be a field.
+We moreover assume that $\C$ is a $k$-linear $\Hom$-finite Krull-Schmidt triangulated category with a Serre functor.
+Put $\N=\Ker(\X,-)$.
+Buan-Marsh investigated a natural cohomological functor $(\X,-)\colon \C\to\mod\X$ in terms of Gabriel-Zisman localization passing to the ideal quotient $p\colon \C\to\C/[\N]=\overline{\C}$.
+In fact, they noticed that the functor $(\X,-)$ is factored as follows,

-where $\U^{\perp}$ denotes the subcategory of objects $X$ in $\C$ with $\C(\U, X)=0$ and $\mathsf{Loc}$ is a Gabriel-Zisman localization which admits left and right fractions. \end{example} \begin{proof} We recall that, since $\U$ is contravariantly finite, it admits weak-kernels.
-Thus, the category $\mod\U$ of finitely presented contravariant functors is abelian.